rishyendra333/comp423-course-notes/docs/tutorials/go-setup.md

 ./go-tutorial-comp423
 ```

-The `go build` command is more similar to `gcc`.
+The `go build` command is more similar to `gcc` and then running the executable.
 Let's break down the comparison:

 - With GCC:
     1. `gcc hello.c` would create an executable (default name: a.out)